jfmengels/blog/content/blog/what-has-happened-since-elm-review-v2/index.md

 #### elm-review-unused (previously review-unused)

-[This package](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/)'s purpose is to report all unused/dead code in your Elm code, and proposing automatic fixes where it makes sense.
+[This package](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/)'s purpose is to report all unused/dead code in your Elm code and proposing automatic fixes where it makes sense.

 [`NoUnused.Exports`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Exports), which reports exposed elements that are never used outside the module (don't worry, it doesn't report problems for exposed modules inside package projects!), got an automatic fix.
 Running `elm-review --fix-all` with `NoUnused.Variables` and `NoUnused.Exports` enabled does wonders for removing a lot of dead code 🧹.
-On a 160K LOC project I work on, this combo applied hundreds of fixes, ultimately uncovering and removing 4500 LOC! 🤯 I recommend running with **only** those two rules enabled if you're doing this for the first time, because it can take a while especially if you have other rules enabled.
-Consecutive fixes is not well optimized at the moment, but I see ways of drastically improving this in the future.
+On a 160K LOC project I work on, this combo applied hundreds of fixes, ultimately uncovering and removing 4500 LOC! 🤯 I recommend running with **only** those two rules enabled if you're doing this for the first time because it can take a while especially if you have other rules enabled.
+Consecutive fixes are not well optimized at the moment, but I see ways of drastically improving this in the future.

 [Phill Sparks (@sparksp)](https://github.com/sparksp/) wrote 2 rules 💪 that were added to the package: [`NoUnused.Parameters`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Parameters) and [`NoUnused.Patterns`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Patterns), which help a lot with uncovering unused code and simplifying your codebase.